Darnell Mooney Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 - Mooney has been the target of 111 of his team's 458 passing attempts this season, or 24.2% of the target share.

-- Mooney (eight red zone targets) has been the recipient of 15.4% of his team's 52 red zone pass attempts.
+- Mooney has seen the ball thrown his way eight times in the red zone this season, 15.4% of his team's 52 red zone pass attempts.

 - The Bears have run 52.0% passing plays and 48.0% rushing plays this season.
 They rank 28th in the NFL in scoring.